-Phillips and Pozidriv are a registered trademarks of Phillips Screw Company.
+Phillips is a registered trademark of Phillips Screw Company.

 National Electrical Code and NEC are registered trademarks of National Fire Protection Association, Inc.

 Microsoft®, Windows®, and Windows Server® are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.